Physician Assistant, M.M.S.

 Applicants to SLU's PA program should possess or be on track to a baccalaureate degree earned by the May prior to matriculation.
 An exception may be considered if students will earn an August degree, have completed all prerequisites and have three credits or fewer to complete during the summer.

 Applicants must have a science GPA of least 3.00 and an overall GPA of at least 3.00.
-These are considered minimum GPAs, not competitive GPAs.
-Average GPAs of successful applicants are typically greater than 3.60.
+These are minimum GPAs only, and the GPAs of successful applicants are typically greater than 3.60, depending on the overall application.

 Prerequisite coursework includes: